SVD (rifle): Doctrine

-The SVD was used by designated marksmen deployed in the Soviet Army at the basic motorized infantry rifle platoon level.
+The SVD was used by designated marksmen designated in the Soviet Army as snipers at the basic motorized infantry rifle platoon level.
 For this purpose, the rifle was designed to be much lighter than more conventional precision rifles, making it better suited for use by infantry, and the rifle is autoloading in order to prioritize volume of fire over precision.
 It was thought that a relatively small number of marksmen armed with 7.62×54mmR fully powered cartridge chambered arms could assist conventional troops armed with 7.62×39mm intermediate cartridge chambered arms by suppressing/harassing valuable targets and assets (such as officers, radio operators, vehicle crews, other marksmen, machine gun teams, anti-tank warfare teams, etc.) with greater precision and at much greater ranges.